All Episodes

 Markets up 4 o'clock this afternoon.

-Well, it may take tomorrow morning because the study groups are not going to finish before the market closes today.
+It may take tomorrow morning because the study groups are not going to finish before the market closes today.

-Opening bell, first hour tomorrow.
+Opening bell first hour tomorrow.

 That plus Obama's big speech tomorrow night.

-Mark my words, you heard it first.
+Mark my words, you've heard it first.

-Again, this is the ad.
+Here, ladies and gentlemen, again, this is the ad.

 Internet ad website ad.